flenniken/statictea/docs/functions.md

 Find the position of a substring in a string.
 When the substring is not found, return an optional default value.
 A warning is generated when the substring is missing and you don't specify a default value.

 ~~~
-find(str: string, substring: string, default: optional any) any
+find = func(str: string, substring: string, default: optional any) any
 ~~~

 Examples: